 Kale might be all the rage in the food world, but I love kale for its assertive flavor and nutritional profile.
 My dog, Cookie, will eat anything, but I feel good about feeding her kale because it is rich in beta-carotene, vitamins and anti-cancer properties.
 I usually just toss Cookie scraps of vegetables while I’m cooking, but it was a treat to share these mini frittatas with her for dinner.
 She loved them!
+Read more about the benefits of kale for pups.

 - one medium bunch of green or purple kale (about 8 leaves), chopped into small, bite-sized pieces